dikortis/LetsTalkETC/Episodes/Episode_6.md

-insane I don't know how people through money into that thing looking at that advertising I thought that was strange do so but yeah when they uh I thought classic wouldn't survive right i just it just seemed like it was just overpowering the pr political propaganda
+insane I don't know how people through money into that thing looking at that advertising I thought that was strange do so but yeah when they  I thought classic wouldn't survive right i just it just seemed like it was just overpowering the pr political propaganda